-The best time of year to visit this region in your motorhome is somewhere between May and September.
+The best time of year to visit this region in your campervan hire from Darwin, is somewhere between May and September.
 This is considered the dry season, so all attractions should be open/available to visit, and the temperatures and humidity are much more tourist friendly!
 Our Top End Travel Route mentions Litchfield National Park, so if you are touring around the Top End, check out that route here to make sure you don’t miss out on any hidden gems!

-Litchfield National Park covers approximately 1500 km² and is about 100 km south-west of Darwin and near the township of Batchelor and a great stop when travelling in your motorhome from or to Darwin.
+Litchfield National Park covers approximately 1500 km² and is about 100 km south-west of Darwin and near the township of Batchelor.
+All in an easy drive after you’ve picked up your campervan hire in Darwin.

 Litchfield is home to iconic magnetic termite mounds.
 You’ll see the surreal, tombstone-like field of million-strong armies of tiny termites that have built their mound on a north-south axis to protect the interiors from intense sun.
 Marvel at their intelligently designed buildings – many of which are more than 2m tall.

 Litchfield National Park also has several stunning waterfalls that cascade into crystal clear pools.
 Swimming under the falls and relaxing in waterholes is a favourite pastime for visitors and locals alike.

 Popular stops for those travelling in a motorhome are Buley Rockhole, Florence Falls, Tolmer Falls and the must-see Wangi Falls.